nasim-raj-laskar/Batch-scripts/README.md

     - Contains the `space-eating.bat` batch script and its corresponding `README.md`.

+- `Endless Notepad/`

+    - Contains the `endless-note.bat` script and its corresponding `README.md`.

+- `Registry File Deleter/`

+    - Contains the `Registry-file-Deleter.bat` script and its corresponding `README.md`.

+- `Unlimited Background Process Maker/`

+    - Contains the `unli-proc.bat` script and its corresponding `README.md`.

 ## 🛠️ How to Use
 - Clone the repository:
   ```